 The more internet is pulled through this configuration, the faster your battery will drain.
 Be sure to plug it in.

 We often see a wireless connection as convenient because it gives you flexibility and eliminates the hassle of wires.
 To use a USB tether, you will need a cable.
 While it’s only a single cable and maybe no hassle to some people, others may feel differently.

 Faster Internet Speed

 For file transfers, USB tethering provides a faster connection between two devices.
 WiFi does a decent job, with Bluetooth tethering being the slowest of the three linking methods.

 Regarding internet connectivity, a USB connection is slightly faster because the data link is less prone to interference.
 But often, a slow cellular internet connection is the bottleneck.
 You can choose either USB or WiFi at your convenience.

 How to Save Mobile Data Usage When Tethering Your Tablet or Smartphone

 Mac and Windows laptops tend to be data-hungry.
 They’re designed to be connected to a terrestrial Internet connection.
-When you are working on-the-go and tethered, you’ll be consuming your data plan.
+You’ll be consuming your data plan when you are working on the go and tethered.
 We’ll want to figure out how to save as much mobile data usage as possible.